eminorhan/gpt-neuro/README.md

 * Install the `aws-ofi-rccl` plugin, which enables `rccl` (AMD ROCm's version of `nccl`) to use `libfabric` for a more performant interconnect.
 I provide a shell script here ([`aws_ofi_rccl.sh`](aws_ofi_rccl.sh)) to install this plugin.
 Simply run this script (*e.g.* `sh aws_ofi_rccl.sh`) to install the plugin (the script assumes that your ROCm version is 6.3.1 and the `libfabric` version is 1.22.0; if you're using different versions, change it accordingly).

+### Training data

+*The Neural Pile* is hosted on two public Hugging Face dataset repositories:
+* [`eminorhan/neural-pile-primate`](https://huggingface.co/datasets/eminorhan/neural-pile-primate) hosts the primate data.
+* [`eminorhan/neural-pile-rodent`](https://huggingface.co/datasets/eminorhan/neural-pile-rodent) hosts the rodent data.

+You can download the data, *e.g.* using the `load_dataset` function in the Hugging Face `datasets` repository.
+You will need about 34 GB of free disk space in order to cache the primate data on disk and about 477 GB for the rodent data.
+The training code in this repository assumes that the dataset is already cached on local disk.

 ### Training

 The following models can be trained with this repository: